urbit/urbit/pkg/hs/urbit-skew/skew.md

 value, you can see whether it has a jet annotation, and you can properly serialize that this value has a jet annotation.

-Our final requirement is being able to virtualize computations: we must have a way of running a function which we don't know if it will error by infinite looping in predictable ways.
-We thus need to be able to declare a +mock function with the signature `a -> Either err a`.
+Our final requirement is being able to virtualize computations: you must be able to write a function which takes an arbitrary value in your core language for virtualization or serialization.
+You must be able to write an interpreter function in Nock which takes an arbitrary Nock value and evaluates it.
+Likewise, for all Nock 4K values, you have a serialization function `+jam` which converts any arbitrary Nock 4K value into a bytestring; the serialization format for Nock 4K is a function written in Nock 4K.

+We must preserve this property, so SKEW code must be able to inspect arbitrary SKEW values.
 SKEW supports introspection with the W combinator, which is the final, five reduction rules.
-For `(W a s k e w x)`, the W combinator will switch on x.
+For `(W a s k e w x)`, the `W` combinator will switch on x.
 Mnemonic: *sWitch*.

     (W 0 1 2 3 4 K)
     2

 sWitch gives us generalized introspection on SKEW code and is designed to look similar to conditionals as implemented on top of the unenriched lambda calculus.
+Nock 4K is able to reflect using its noun equality test and cell/atom discrimination, and SKEW is able to reflect using the unrolled switch statement that is `W`.

-However, this operation is very naive so we expect that the only practical use will be in the specification of jets.
+When we have `W`, we can implement functions which interpret arbitrary trees of SKEW data, meaning we can write virtualization and serialization.
+That said, this operation is very naive so we expect that the only usage of `W` is in the specification of jets: much like math on Church numerals, the formal specification is in SKEW, but execution relies on the more practical jet implementation.

 ## Data Jets